Forms of bullying at work

 Making innappropriate jokes about you.

-Criticizing you, insulting you, belittling you or telling you off in front of others.
+Criticizing you, insulting you, belittling you or telling you off in front of others in order to humiliate you.

 Encouraging others to insult or criticize you.